How To Convert Lagoon Sewage System To Septic Tank System? (Question)

 3. It is necessary to install a suitably hinged 4′ high gate or equivalent materials and equip it with a locking device that is both functional and reliable.
 The width of the gate should be between 36 and 48 inches to facilitate maintenance and mowing equipment.
 It is necessary that the fence be built prior to the home being occupied.

-See also: How To Build A Septic Tank Out Of A Tote?
-(Correct answer)
+See also: How Much To Get A Septic Tank Pumped Rutherfordton North Carolina?
+(Solved)

 Screen your Lagoon with a Thuja Green Giant